-Finding the right CRM for your organization can be a major challenge.
-Between navigating an overwhelming number of features, prioritizing your organization’s needs, and creating purchasing and implementation plans, many nonprofits end up finding themselves lost in the various steps of the process.
+Between navigating an overwhelming number of features, trying to prioritize your organization’s needs, and creating implementation plans, many nonprofits end up finding themselves lost in the various steps of the CRM selection process.

 Your nonprofit’s CRM will be the most influential software in your tech arsenal, so your team should be experts in how to pick the right platform as well as how to make it work once you have it.
 Let’s dive in!